 This is different from severance pay as part of an employer’s policy to pay severance pay as part of its unilateral decision to end the employment relationship.
 If the employer conducts a reduction in force and grants severance pay then this exception does not apply.
 Alternatively, if the employer solicits voluntary layoffs with severance then likely the exception would apply.

-If you are uncertain if you qualify in Texas…
+If you are uncertain if you qualify for unemployment benefits in Texas…